ACT® Registration – Test Dates & Cost for 2025

 Can I register for the ACT after the deadline?

-If you are registering after the deadline for late registration, you can also go for standby testing by paying a fee of $63.
-The standby testing period starts immediately after the late registration deadline and lasts until eight days before the test date.
+If you register after the late registration deadline, you can also opt for standby testing by paying a fee of $69.
+The standby testing period starts immediately after the late registration deadline and lasts until 8 days before the test date.
 However, requests for standby space are only provided on a first-come, first-served basis, and the acceptance of test applications is not guaranteed.

-To take the ACT, there are no specific requirements that need to be met by the applicants.
-However, there are a few things that the students need to know before taking the test.
+Applicants do not need to meet specific requirements to take the ACT.
+However, students need to know a few things before taking the test.
 Refer to the following table for more information about the ACT eligibility criteria.

 ACT Test Parameters Details